JKLeckr/CupheadArchipelagoMod/README.md

 ### Instructions
 1. Extract BepInEx 5.x x64 for your OS into the Cuphead installation folder.

-2. Place the contents of the extracted CupheadArchipelago folder into the BepInEx/plugins folder.
+2. Place the contents of the extracted CupheadArchipelago folder into the `BepInEx/plugins` folder.

 3. Launch game.

 ### Extra Notes
 - There are no binary builds of CupheadArchipelago for macOS.
 You can build from source, but you are on your own.
 - If you are on Linux using Wine/Proton, use the Windows build of BepInEx.
+- If `BepInEx/plugins` does not exist, you can launch the game with BepInEx once, or create the folder yourself.
 - If you are on the Steam version, and the mod does not load, launch the game directly from Steam.

 ## Building